fuzzballb/UdacityDDPGProject2/README.md

 ## Learning Algorithm

-1. First we initialize the agent in the Navigation notebook
+**1. First we initialize the agent in the Navigation notebook**

 *Navigation.ipynb*

 ```Python
 # initialise an agent
 agent = Agent(state_size=33, action_size=4, random_seed=2)
 ```

-2. This sets the state and action size for the agent and creates an Actor, and a Critic neural net, with corresponding target network.
+**2. This sets the state and action size for the agent and creates an Actor, and a Critic neural net, with corresponding target network.**

 *ddpg_agent.ipynb*

 ```Python
         # Actor Network (w/ Target Network)